7 Lifestyle Practices: Being Active in Your Cancer Treatment and Outcomes

 CancerChoices Supplement and Therapies Database: Top-Rated on Quality and Trustworthiness

-We received the highest rating among the sites evaluated for quality and trustworthiness of information on cancer complementary therapies, with a total score of 4.9/5.
+We received the highest rating among the sites evaluated for quality and trustworthiness of information on cancer complementary therapies.

 .